 Lima, the city's captial is where most people start there trip in Peru.
 The city has a number of good restaurants, a beautiful malecon (or boardwalk) and a historic centre as well as many good markets.
 From Lima visitors can head to the Amazon city, Iquitos, head up the coast for amazing hiking in Huanuco, or great surfing in Trujillo, or head south to Paracas (known as the Peruvian Galapagos), Nazca and the Nazca lines, Arequipa and the Colca Canyon, or east to Cusco and Inca trails to Machu Picchu.

-If you love ancient history, historic sights and hiking or surfing, then Peru is a great holiday destination for you.
+If you love ancient history, historic sights and hiking or surfing, then Peru is a great backpacking destination for you.

-If you love hiking then Huascaran National park is a must, and offers many alpine hikes in the Cordillera Blanca range.
+Also: If you love hiking then Huascaran National park is a must, and offers many alpine hikes in the Cordillera Blanca range.
 The Colca Canyon is also a great hiking opportunity.
-2-3 day hikes to the Colca Canyon can be arranged in Arequipa.
+A 2-3 day hike to the Colca Canyon can be arranged in Arequipa.

 Peru is also home to the highest altitude lake in the world (or highest commerically navigable body of water in the world - to be exact), Lake Titicaca.
 This is a stunning region, with beautiful lakes, historic churches, great hikes and good local (and cheap) food.
 This is a great place to chill out for a couple of days.
 From here you can easily catch a bus into Bolivia.

 Enjoy Peru!
-Make sure you get off the tourist travel, you won't regret it!
+Make sure you get off the tourist trail, you won't regret it!